CSCI-362-01-2016/TODO-Team-Name/README.md

 4)Results will open as an html file in your default browser.
 -The Results column compares the output to expected output(oracle) and determines whether the test passed or failed.
+-The final results html is located in the TestAutomation/reports directory

 5)The format of each test case is as follows: